 - Stiffness: Knee stiffness can result from improper positioning of the implant, excess scar tissue formation, poor motion before surgery, and other surgical complications.

-How Do You Prepare for Correction of a Failed Knee Replacement?
+How Do You Prepare for Correction of a Loose Knee Replacement?

-Before surgery, your physician will assess your overall health condition as well as anesthesia risks.
-The assessment will also include:
+Before surgery, your physician will examine your overall health and assess anesthesia risks.
+This evaluation will also include:

 - A full physical examination

 - A full medical history, including any prior surgeries or ongoing health conditions

 Your physician will ask about any medications or supplements that you may be taking and instruct you on which ones to stop taking prior to the surgery.
 You will also be asked about any allergic reaction to anesthesia or medications.
 Finally, a consolidated report of the above tests and evaluation will be submitted to your surgeon for reference before undertaking the surgery.